GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

 # flutter_default_counter_app

+> Don't forget to run `flutter create .` in the terminal in the project directory to create platform-specific files.

 In this example, we will build the default counter app using states_rebuilder for managing the state.

 This simple example aims to understand what ReactiveModel means and how it renders a pure dart object to reactive and how observers subscribe to it and how the observable reactive model notifies observers to rebuild.